Partial Pressures in Liquid Mixtures and Osmotic Pressures: Partial Pressures and Osmotic Pressures

 Furthermore, we show below that the partial pressure $P_\alpha$ even in liquids can be measurable.
-Note that the osmotic system is separated into two coupled systems consisting of a pure fluid and a fluid mixture when we cover the semipermeable membrane with a membrane impermeable to 1-species from the domain-a side in the osmotic equilibrium state.
+Note that the osmotic system is separated into two coupled systems consisting of a pure 1-fluid and a fluid mixture (1,0) when we cover the semipermeable membrane with a membrane impermeable to 1-species from the domain-a side in the osmotic equilibrium state.
 Also, it should be noted that the external force condition (\ref{e:PBL}) to keep the osmotic system steady holds too in the two coupled systems as shown below.
-These new two systems are coupled with each other in a way that the 1-species internal pressure of one system works as an external pressure to the other to sustain equilibrium.
+These new two systems are coupled with each other in the way that the 1-species internal pressure of one system works as an external pressure to the other to sustain equilibrium.
 Now, the 1-species particles do not move through the semipermeable membrane and the osmotic system is changed to the separated two systems, a fluid mixture with a pressure $P_{0b}+P_{1b}$ confined in the volume $V_{\rm b}$ and a pure fluid with a pressure $P_{1a}$ in the volume $V_{\rm a}$.
 Therefore, the 0-species pressure on the semipermeable membrane increases by $\Gamma$ compared to the osmotic system, since $P_0^{\rm w_{\rm b}}=P_{0b}$ for this mixture in $V_{\rm b}$.
 On the other hand, the membrane impermeable to 1-species covering the semipermeable membrane from the pure fluid side divides the 1-species particles by confining them in $V_{\rm a}$ and $V_{\rm b}$, and feels the pressure $\Gamma$ in the negative x direction due to the pressure difference of 1-species as shown in Fig.\ref{fig-2}.
 Therefore, this membrane is pushed onto the semipermeable membrane by the pressure $\Gamma$, which is balanced to the increased pressure $\Gamma$ of the semipermeable membrane in the positive x-direction.
-As a result, this fact provides the means to measure the pressure difference $\Gamma$ involved in (\ref{e:1Gam}) and (\ref{e:0Gam}).
-Thus, the partial pressures $P_{\alpha b}$ in $V_{\rm b}$ can be obtained by using values of the osmotic pressure $P_0^{\rm w_{\rm b}}$ and $P_1^{\rm w_{\rm a}}$, which are observable, with the help of (\ref{e:1Gam}) and (\ref{e:0Gam}).
-In addition, the pressure difference $\Gamma=\Delta U$ can be calculated by evaluating the pressure difference between both sides of the membrane impermeable to 1-species with aids of the MD simulation, instead of using the solute-solvent interaction force as was done by Itano {\it et. al.} \cite{Itano}.
+Thus, in the two coupled system the partial pressures $P_{\alpha b}$ in $V_{\rm b}$ can be obtained by using values of the pressures, $P_0^{\rm w_{\rm b}}=P_{\rm 0b}$ and $P_{\rm T}^{\rm w_{\rm 0}}-P_0^{\rm w_{\rm b}}=P_{\rm 1b}$, which are observable.
+Here, $P_{\rm T}^{\rm w_{\rm 0}}$ denotes the external total wall pressure on the wall $x\!=\!0$ in Fig.~2 to support the total pressure $P_{0b}+P_{1b}$ in $V_b$